-Join J. Scott Giaquinta for an in-depth discussion in this video Moog Multimode Filter, part of Up and Running with Universal Audio UAD-2/Apollo.
+Join J. Scott Giaquinta for an in-depth discussion in this video Moog Multimode Filter, part of Learning Universal Audio UAD-2/Apollo.

 - The Moog Multimode Filter, I mean first off, how can you go wrong with anything that has the name Moog on it?
 Secondly, a digital filter that sounds as good as analog.
 Yep, it's definitely one of my favorite ones.
 This filter combines the best of Bob's classic designs with features from his final voyageur instrument.
 So let's get right into it.
 Again, like most UAV plugins you can drive them harder like their analog counterparts.
 So in the left top hand corner we have a drive knob which controls the amount of saturation gain before the filter.
 We're going to have Steven play in order to keep it simple.
 Before I show you that though, I want to show you one other knob that you're going to use in conjunction with the drive knob, which is the output knob.

 You want to turn this down as you turn the drive up.
 So I'm going to turn this down now because I know where this is going.
 And Steven's going to play and we're going to turn the drive up. (guitar solo) (guitar solo louder) Cool.
 You'll notice when we start to drive it harder, the little drive LED here goes from green, to yellow, to red, depending on how hard you've got it cranked up.